Aryan12Nt/car-rental-booking-flutter/README.md

 - Flutter SDK (compatible with Dart SDK >= 3.8.0).
 Use a recent stable Flutter release.

-- Android Studio / Xcode (for mobile emulators) or a physical device.
+- Android Studio / Xcode for mobile emulators or a physical device.

-- Android toolchain set up (ANDROID_HOME/SDK installed).
+- Android toolchain set up.
 For iOS builds, Xcode & CocoaPods installed.

 Quick setup
 Open a terminal in the project root (where pubspec.yaml is located):